Heart Health Study in Washington D.C. to Develop a Community-Based Behavioral Weight Loss Intervention

 Review the sponsor-provided synopsis that highlights what the study is about and why it is being conducted.

 \- Past studies suggest that the best way to improve heart health in the Black community is through community-based programs.
 Researchers will partner with DC community leaders.
 They will collect information about the health and health needs of people in mostly Black churches in DC.
 They will study things that affect heart health, like diabetes, blood pressure, cholesterol, and weight.
 They will also study how technology can keep track of activities and health.
-The information will show the health needs of this church-based community.
+The information will show the health needs of church-based communities or faith-based organizations.

 Objectives: